xiong-zhitong/DOFA-pytorch/README.md

 DOFA supports input images with any number of channels using our pre-trained foundation models.
 The following examples show how to use DOFA for **Sentinel-1 (SAR)**, **Sentinel-2**, **NAIP RGB**.
 We will add example usage for Gaofen Multispectral, and Hyperspectral data soon.

+### Preprare for the data loading and preprocessing

 ```python
 # Step 1: Data preprocessing (normalization and resize)